 St. Michael's, Maryland, is known for its abundance of freshly caught Chesapeake Bay seafood, especially its oysters.
 Leisurely days on beaches a short distance away complement the boating and fishing available in this waterfront town.

 Directly across Chesapeake Bay from St. Michael's lies Breezy Point Beach and Campground in Calvert County, Maryland.
 It's a two-hour drive northwest over the Chesapeake Bay Bridge.
 You can spend the day exploring the half-mile stretch of sand, swimming, fishing for crabs or playing volleyball.
 The on-site playground, concession stand and picnic areas cater to families with children.
-Charcoal grills are available if you want to cook your own lunch.
-Admission is charged for use of the beach and facilities like bathhouses with shower rooms.
-Keep in mind that prices are cheaper in the off-season than they are from Memorial Day to Labor Day.
+Charcoal grills are available if you want to cook lunch.
+Admission is charged for use of the beach and facilities such as bathhouses with shower rooms.
+Keep in mind that prices are cheaper in the off-season than they are from Memorial Day through Labor Day.

 Ocean City boasts 10 miles of free public beach along the Atlantic coastline, a two-hour drive from St. Michael's.
-The 3-mile-long boardwalk was named one of National Geographic's top 10 U.S. boardwalks.
+The 3-mile-long boardwalk was named a top 10 U.S. boardwalks by National Geographic.
 Visitors can choose from plenty of entertaining seaside activities, including the walkway's array of vintage amusement park rides.
 During the summer, lifeguards and a beach patrol monitor the waterfront, which has designated areas for swimming and surfing.
 Pets are welcome and fishing is allowed in certain spots.
 Horseback riding is allowed on the beach during the off-season.
-Handicap-accessible public restrooms are available and beach wheelchairs can be obtained from Memorial Day to Labor Day.
+Handicapped public restrooms are available and beach wheelchairs can be obtained from Memorial Day through Labor Day.

 Rehoboth Beach, Delaware, is just over an hour's drive from St. Michael's.
-Boasting a mile-long boardwalk -- which includes two kid-friendly theaters, space for kite flying and sandcastle contests -- Rehoboth Beach has many options for keeping the whole family busy.
+Boasting a mile-long boardwalk -- which includes two kid-friendly theaters, space for kite flying and sandcastle contests -- Rehoboth Beach has many options for keeping the entire family busy.
 A bit further south, Dewey Beach offers the choice of two waterfronts: the Atlantic Ocean or Rehoboth Bay.
-Both sides of Dewey Beach are known throughout the area for water activities like skim boarding.
-Rehoboth Beach and Dewey Beach are both free to the public; a shuttle system makes it easy to travel between both beaches.
+Both sides of Dewey Beach are known throughout the area for water activities such as skim boarding.
+Rehoboth Beach and Dewey Beach are free to the public; a shuttle system makes it easy to travel between both beaches.